mupioneersymposium/mupioneersymposium.github.io/travel.md

 # Travel Awards
 <hr style="clear: both;" />

-Travel are available for individuals wishing to present (oral or poster) at the symposium.
+Travel awards are available for individuals wishing to present (oral or poster) at the symposium.
 A total of 10 individuals may be selected for a travel award of $200 per recipient.
 Individuals will be selected based on their submitted abstract.